toopazo/live_esc/README.md

 - Laptop with python 3
 - 4s2p Battery (Two 4S batteries in series => 29.6 V)
 - A voltage regulator to power the Pixhawk's servo rail with 5 V

+The Inno-Maker board was a very convenient way to communicate with ESC from a laptop without having to spend too much work on getting the CAN bus to work.
+I implemented the KDECAN protocol as a python class.
+Tests were successful at retrieving live data.